tobinstultiens/cooking/content/wok/stir-fry-marinade.md

 - small pinch of MSG
 - 1/2 teaspoon (2g) baking soda
 - 1 teaspoon (5 ml) peanut, or other neutral oil

+# Steps
+1. Before marinating the meat using the ingredients wash the meat with cold water to tenderize the meat.
+2. Marinate the meat.